Last updated on: 8/9/2022 | Author: ProCon.org

 Pro 2

-Golf meets the definition of sport by requiring skill to play.
+Golf meets the definition of sport and golfers that of athlete by requiring skill to play.

 Golf requires coordinated muscle use.
-The golf swing uses at least 17 muscle groups in the coordinated movement of the hands, wrists, arms, abdomen, and legs according to a study in the BMJ (British Medical Journal).
+The golf swing uses at least 17 muscle groups in the coordinated movement of the hands, wrists, arms, abdomen, and legs according to a study in the British Medical Journal.
 Playing golf on a professional level requires athletic ability to walk long distances (4-5 miles per 18-hole course) and hit long drives with consistent depth and aim.
 [8] [13] [14]

-Plus, physical training leads to improvement in golfer’s performance.
-In golf, like in other sports, there is a correlation between physical training and improved performance.
+Plus, physical training leads to improvement in a golfer’s performance.
+In golf, like in other sports, there is a correlation between an athlete’s physical training and improved performance.
 A 2009 peer-reviewed study found that golfers who focus on balance, flexibility, posture, core stability, strength, power, and cardiovascular training have better results.
 [8]

 Rory McIlroy, World No.1 for 95 weeks (2012-2015), credits his training regimen with helping him reach the top spot.
 Tiger Woods has reportedly bench pressed as much as 315 pounds.
 [20]